 The year was 2008 and I had just finished officiating the Telus Cup National Championship – the highest level of minor hockey in Canada.
-Having been selected as one of four officials out of a pool of approximately 150 it was unquestionably the highlight of my officiating career.
+Having been selected as one of four officials out of a pool of approximately 150 it was unquestionably the highlight of my officiating career up to this point.

 Following the Telus Cup, several months later in June, I attended a prospect and development camp in Guelph, Ontario, where officiating bosses from various major junior and professional leagues across North America came to scout new talent for the upcoming season.

-I was by far one of the youngest attendees at the camp, and attended knowing full-well I was not in contention for a spot in any of the various high-profile leagues.
-At most, I hoped on gaining some great supervision and feedback of which I could take home and work on throughout the upcoming year.
+I was by far one of the youngest prospects at the camp, and attended knowing full-well I was not in contention for a spot in any of the various high-profile leagues.
+At most, I hoped to gain some great supervision and feedback of which I could take home and work on throughout the upcoming season.

 A harsh reality

 People don't realize, but in the world of professional officiating, it is far more difficult to make a career and get to the pro’s than it is a player.